Photo Analysis, Bio Optimization, Wardrobe Advice & Dating App Strategy

 - Selection Bias.
 Most people on Photofeeler are coming from a position of needing help themselves.
 Many are new to dating sites, others have been on dating sites for years without success.
 If you needed help with your 3pt shot would you ask Klay Thompson or would you ask people coming off the bench from the Knicks?
 Know your sources.
 Either way, there is more to you than just photos and you need to have context in terms of your lifestyle so you can not only get feedback on photos but understand where you can improve.

 - Privacy.
 Anyone can view your photos on Photofeeler.
 While you will be showing your photos to people once you are on a dating site or app, you don’t want to expose bad photos of yourself right off the bat without some feedback.

-Photofeeler will only provide scores based on existing photos, it cannot provide guidance on how to take photos going forward and how to round out your profile to complement existing photos.
 For those seeking feedback on their profiles, are new to online dating and need help to create a profile or those that are unable to meet me here in San Francisco or during my travels to New York, Chicago, Los Angeles, Portland, Seattle and Boston I offer online dating profile critiques virtually.
-The price depends on number of profiles, photos, social media as well as amount of information available from which to draw from.
-Introductory rates range from $75-$125 for a limited time through Labor Day – September 2, 2019.
+(You can read more about me in the news as well as reviews here).
+Introductory rates start at $175 (up to two dating profiles) for a limited time.
+FYI, all dating photo packages include this comprehensive review.

 To get started I will need: